IvyZ23/61040-portfolio/psets/pset1.md

 ### Conference Room Booking

 **concept** BookRoom
-**purpose** Prevent overbooking of rooms and allow users to find available rooms as quickly as possible **principle** The company or university can imput rooms available for booking and the time slots they available.
+**purpose** Ensure users that the room will be available when they need it **principle** The company or university input rooms available for booking and the time slots they available.
 Users can reserve or cancel reservations of these rooms at available times.
 **state**

 -   a set of Rooms with